Driving into Nafplio several years ago my first impression

 building.
 There was chaotic traffic like you would find in Athens and I wondered if I had not slipped into a worm-hole and been magically transported, car and all back to Greece's current capital from Greece's first capital.
 Why would so many Athenians spend their weekends here?
 Because it reminded them of Athens?

 Ok.
-I was not in the best of moods.
+To be totally honest I was not in the best of moods.
 I

 had driven down from Pelion on back roads, cutting across the Gulf of Corinth